Gaoyuan-Li/multimodulon/docs/visualization.rst

 * **Labels**: Component names shown for significant changes
   - Text positioned with initial offset (8% of axis range) from dots using golden angle distribution
   - White background boxes with light gray borders for readability
-  - Simple gray lines connect labels to their points when distance > 8% of axis range
+  - Simple gray lines connect labels to their corresponding points
-  - Special handling for points near the diagonal line to avoid overlap
+  - Uses ALL points (not just significant ones) to avoid placing labels on other dots
+  - Fallback spiral positioning with increasing radius if optimization fails
 * **Dotted lines**: Three reference lines at y=x (diagonal), x=0 (vertical), and y=0 (horizontal)

 Note: The threshold is automatically scaled based on the range of activities to handle negative ICA values appropriately.